vickydj/input_config_gen_endpoints_ds/README.md

 ## To do
 1. Create another handler to send phoning phone list to SH/ or log them and read from the dashboard app.
+2. Keep track of updated serverclass, reload them at an interval.

 To modify the below